JSON path list

 Compare

-For resolving a single pointer, use the JSON Pointer tool; this page is for exploring every endpoint in a document at once.
+For resolving a single pointer interactively, use the JSON Pointer & Patch page; this tool is for enumerating every leaf at once.

 JSON path list